dijkstracula/Loopgrind/README.md

 Installation and Setup
 ----------

+Loopgrind is a plugin for the Valgrind dynamic analysis framework.
+Download the Valgrind source, and copy the loopgrind/ directory into your Valgrind root directory.
+You will have to change the build scripts so they know about Loopgrind:

+1. In configure.am, add loopgrind to TOOLS.
+2. In configure.in, add loopgrind/Makefile, loopgrind/docs/Makefile, and loopgrind/tests/Makefile to the AC_OUTPUT list.

 Loopgrind requires a semi-modern ia32 Linux system.
 While Valgrind may be compiled under OSX, the analysis script scrapes output